animal-tree/Writing-stuff/Stuff51-length-contraction.md

 Assuming Galilean relativity only.

 It is perhaps worth noting that absolute zero is relative in special relativity, but actually can exist here e.g. ice would not be water from different perspectives.
+If I vibrate fast enough, will the ice stationary 10 lightyears away melt?
+Probably not.

 ---